 When the charcoal canister fails, you’ll notice a gas smell in the car.
 It might even be strong enough to smell when you get near the vehicle.

 Can I Start the Car When the Gas Tank Is Overfilled?

 Ideally, you wouldn’t start a car with an overfull gas tank.
-Gasoline is extremely flammable and a spark could create combustion that leads to disaster.
+Gasoline is extremely flammable, and a spark can easily create combustion that leads to disaster.
 With that said, you need to get your car moved away from the gas pumps.